crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Updated the Admin UI to 1.10.4 which includes the following fixes:

+    Fixed an issue that caused the cluster and node checks to not be refreshed when clicking on the ``refresh`` icon.

+    Fixed an issue that caused the Twitter importer to redirect to ``/`` instead of ``/help``.

+    Fixed the navigation component to allow opening URLs in new tabs.

 - Fixed a race condition that could allow the creation of partitions with a different schema than other partitions within the same partitioned table.